kgorking/ecs/README.md

     pos += vel * fd.delta_time;
 });
 ```
-**Note!** Beware of using mutable global components in parallel systems, as it can lead to race conditions.
-Combine it with `immutable`, if possible,
-to disallow systems modifying the global component, using `ecs_flags(ecs::flag::global, ecs::flag::immutable);`

 Global components can contain `std::atomic<>` types, unlike regular components, due to the fact that they are never copied.